run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/service-integration-flow.md

 ##HOW TO ACCESS

-1- Access the functionality through the menu **Neuro → Management → ESI Flow.**
+1- Access the functionality through the menu Neuro > Management > ESI Flow.

 ##PRECONDITIONS